EXPERIENCE

 Topics Covered:

-• Strengthening the energy of the “new skin”
+Strengthening and integrating the “new skin”

 Module 4